-Language Testing Specialist develops test items for English language assessments for K-12 English Language Learners (ELLs).
+Language Testing Specialist develops test items and ancillary materials for English language assessments for K-12 English Language Learners (ELLs).

 Evaluate, review and write test materials and documents, including providing feedback to team members on test item development.

-Review and revise items for accuracy and appropriateness.
+Review and revise items for accuracy and appropriateness based on internal and external feedback.

 Communicate and collaborate within and across teams throughout the test development process.

-Adhere to quality control procedures for test items.
+Adhere to quality control procedures for test item development.

 Assist with internal and external reviews.